Torsion and Bistability of Double-Twist Elastomers: Elastomeric Double-twist Model

 Consider a liquid-crystal elastomer with a molecular director field $\no$ and anisotropic Gaussian cross-links with density $\rho$.
 When this system is subject to a deformation, the entropic free energy density due to the cross-links is \cite{Warner1996}

 Here $\lo$ and $\xlink$ are tensors describing the initial and post-deformation orientations of the molecules and cross-links, $\strain$ is the deformation-gradient tensor describing the deformation, $\mu=\rho k_B T$ is the shear modulus ($\rho$ is the molecular density, $k_B$ is Boltzmann's constant, and $T$ is the temperature).
+The tensors $\lo$ and $\xlink$ are functions of the pre- and post-strain molecular twist fields, and thus implicitly dependent on position; $\strain$ may also be position-dependent.

 We are particularly interested in cylinders of unstrained anisotropic elastomers with a double-twist director field

 which is found in collagen fibrils \cite{Leighton2021d, Leighton2021chiral} or keratin macrofibrils \cite{Harland2019} (Figure~\ref{fig:diagram}).
 The radius-dependent $\psi_0(r)$ is the initial twist angle function, which describes the angle of molecules with respect to the cylinder axis ($\boldsymbol{\hat{z}}$) before any mechanical strain is imposed.
 We assume azimuthal and translational symmetry, i.e. that the molecular tilt $\psi$ with respect to the cylinder axis does not depend on the azimuthal angle $\phi$ or on the axial coordinate $z$.